A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 Aqua Nueva

-Sitting high above Regent Street, Aqua Nueva is a contemporary Spanish restaurant with a pair of comfy roof terraces where you can gaze out at the Central London skyline.
-The wheelchair-accessible restaurant is classically elegant, with low tables and ambient lighting.
+Sitting high above Regent Street, Aqua Nueva is a contemporary Spanish restaurant with a pair of comfy roof terraces where you can gaze out at the city skyline.
+The wheelchair-accessible London restaurant is classically elegant, with low tables and ambient lighting.
 Choose from different Spanish menus, including pre-theatre and brunch options, with all sorts of tapas and croquettes ready for sharing.

 German Gymnasium